goblinhero/qo_candidate_vouchers/README.md

 If at all possible the change in functionality should result in no downtime (the build pipeline supports this) in the frontend.
 There is no limit to the number of deployments.

- Approach and the technical solution is entirely up to you, the candidate given the constraints above.
+ Approach and the technical solution is entirely up to you, the candidate, given the constraints above.